Travel Back in time at Noojee

 Noojee Heritage Center

-There are a couple of Tramway Walks from here, including the Water Wheel Walk and Ralph Cornwall Loch Valley Tramway Walk (5km (return).
-For us, it is seeing and walking along the Trestle Bridge Rail Trail (an easy 6 km (return) which is also one of the oldest wooden trestle bridges in Victoria!
+There are a couple of Tramway Walks from here, including the Water Wheel Walk and Ralph Cornwall Loch Valley Tramway Walk (5km return).
+You can also do the Trestle Bridge Rail Trail (an easy 6 km (return) which is one of the oldest wooden trestle bridges in Victoria!
 There were many others that have now been destroyed so seeing this still standing is quite interesting and a must-do if you are in the area.

-Estimated to be over 300 years old and rising more than 75 metres tall, this mountain ash tree is considered to be one of Victoria’s largest living tree (surviving fire and storms)!
-It’s super huge and worth that walk.
-We are still in awe of its size!
+Rising more than 75 metres tall with a base circumference of 15 metres, this mountain ash tree is considered to be one of Victoria’s largest living tree (surviving fire and storms)!
+It’s super huge and you will be in awe of its size.

-This is a great bushwalking experience with a 3.6 km return loop walk that takes roughly around 1.5 hrs to complete.
+Ada Tree Walk : The walk from the picnic area is 3.2 km return and takes around 90 minutes at a relaxed pace.
+Dogs are welcome on lead.
 It is an easy walk, suitable for all fitness levels and doable for all ages.
 There is a sheltered picnic table and toilet facilities close to the car park.

 Glen Nayook Bushland Reserve (12 km from Noojee, towards Drouin)